-This is the traditional Scouting experience for young men in the fifth grade through high school.
+This is the traditional Scouting experience for young men and women in the fifth grade through high school.
 Service, community engagement, and leadership development become increasingly important parts of the program as youth lead their own activities and work their way toward earning Scouting’s highest rank, Eagle Scout.
-There are currently 855,000 Boy Scouts and 485,000 adult volunteers in the United States.
+There are currently 855,000 Scouts BSA and 485,000 adult volunteers in the United States.

-While there is guidance from experienced leaders, Boy Scouts take their own lead, exploring places they've never been as they dive into the rugged world of outdoor adventure.
-With a spirit of teamwork, they pack up their Scout gear and their sense of adventure, and dive into the learning and excitement that comes from being in the brotherhood of the Boy Scouts.
+While there is guidance from experienced leaders, Scouts BSA take their own lead, exploring places they've never been as they dive into the rugged world of outdoor adventure.
+With a spirit of teamwork, they pack up their Scout gear and their sense of adventure, and dive into the learning and excitement that comes from being in our movement.

 The program achieves the BSA's objectives of developing character, citizenship, and personal fitness.